 Once you have an estimate for the freight movement, you can then fine-tune the review.
 You include all pick-up and delivery expectations, service levels, and schedules.
 The system does all the rest.

-This flexibility permits shippers to locate the right carrier that can meet their (and most importantly – the customer's) expectations.
+This flexibility permits you to locate the right carrier that can meet your (and most importantly – your customer's) expectations.

 Document Preparation and Printing

-When a shipment is booked, the FMS allows the shipper to enter information on documents, download, email, or print all required paperwork.
+When a shipment is booked, the FMS allows you to enter information on documents, download, email, or print all required paperwork.
 LTL carrier movements have different requirements for paperwork than FTL or parcel shippers.
 A professionally-designed FMS focuses and excels when dealing with this crucial detail.

 Oh, and if that isn't enough...
 A solidly-built FMS also handles all international documents just as easily!